joker-b/ChartThrob/README.md

 Okay, so now you've made a positive print from the chart.
 Let it dry, and then scan it, making sure you have a linear (gamma 1.0) scan with the full grayscale range  (see the <a href="#faq">FAQ</a> below on how to do this).
 Crop the scan back to the boundaries of the chart, and you'll have something perhaps like the image here.

+_ChartThrob_ should accept scans in RGB, grayscale, CMYK, etc.

-> _Cyanotype printers only:_ Be careful when scanning, the strong blue tone can challenge some grayscale
+> _For cyanotype printers only:_ Be careful when scanning your cyanotype prints, the strong blue
+> tone can challenge some grayscale
 > conversions.
-If you have issues with the results, consider altering the grayscale mix.
+If you have issues with the results, consider forcing the grayscale mix.
 Use the Photoshop
-> color mixer, set to monochrme.
+> color mixer, set to monochrome.
 Get a result you like and use the same color-mix values for _every_ scan.

 <center><img alt="ChartThrobScan.jpg" vspace=4 hspace=6 src="http://www.botzilla.com/blog/pix2006/ChartThrobScan.jpg" width="400" height="403" border="0" /></center>